-The demand for access to information, a right of every citizen.
+The demand for access to information, the right of every citizen.

-Every person has a right of access, on request, to the documents held by the Town, except when the law does not permit it.
+Every person has a right of access, on request, to the documents held by the Town, except when the Act respecting access to documents held by public bodies and the protection of personal information does not permit it.

 - The right does not extend to personal notes written on a document or to sketches, outlines, drafts, preliminary notes or other documents of the same nature.

 - The right of access to a document may be exercised by examining it on the premises during regular working hours or by remote access.
 The applicant may also obtain a copy of the document, unless reproducing it would endanger its preservation or raise serious practical difficulties owing to its form.

 - Access to a document is free of charge.
 However, a fee not greater than the cost of transcription, reproduction or transmission of the document may be charged to the applicant.

 - Access to a document is free.
 However, fees not exceeding the cost of its transcription, reproduction or transmission may be required from the applicant.